superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Vital_Sensor-Detailed_Design.md

 This subsystem will provide access to that information and transmit it to the Signal Processing Subsystem for further evaluation.

 ## Constraints
-  - The device MUST not push the project budget to exceed $5,000 (target is less than $200).
+  - The system MUST not push the project budget to exceed $5,000 (target is less than $200).
-  - The device MUST not weigh enough to significantly disturb the drone (target is less than 0.5lb or 230g).
+  - The system MUST not weigh enough to significantly disturb the drone (target is less than 0.5lb or 230g).
-  - The device MUST not consume so much power as to debilitate the drone.
+  - The system MUST not consume so much power as to debilitate the drone.
-  - The device MUST not exceed a Specific Absorption Rate of 1.6 W/kg.
+  - The system MUST not exceed a Specific Absorption Rate of 1.6 W/kg.
 [1]

+## Specifications
+  - The system SHALL accurately detect milimeter-sized motion made by a heart from at least a meter away.
+  - The system SHALL accurately detect respiration from at least a meter away.
+  - The system SHALL do the above within 20 seconds.
+  - The system SHALL be able to interface and provide data to a processor.
+  - The system SHALL function despite inconsistent target positions.

+## Overview of Proposed Solution ---Reference Data Sheets Here---

+The Infineon Demo BGT60UTR11AIP radar sensor is the solution that will fulfill all of the previously mentioned constraints and specifications.
+It is a 60GHz Frequency Modulated Continuous Wave (FMCW) radar; however, it also posseses the capability to operate in a Continuous Wave (CW) mode.

+The board is roughly 3 inches by 1 inch and ways less than a gram.